 The story is that he's a Captain in the military, stationed in Afghanistan.
 He owes a friend some money, and has to take care of this in order to come home.
 She comes into the Credit Union, requesting a wire be sent to Nigeria.
-At this point both the Credit Union and Law Enforcement were able to talk Mrs. Brown into believing this was fraud.
+At this point both the Credit Union and Law Enforcement had to work hard to convince Mrs. Brown this was fraud.